U.S. Coast Guard reports 39 missing from capsized boat off Florida | Law-Order

 U.S. Coast Guard reports 39 missing from capsized boat off Florida

-The Coast Guard has intercepted 127 Cuban migrants trying to make the relatively narrow ocean crossing to Florida since October of 2021, in addition to nearly 7,400 Cubans picked up at sea during the previous five years, according to the agency.
-Vessel crossings of Haitian migrants have likewise grown more frequent as economic dislocation and gang-related kidnappings have spiked on that poverty-wracked Caribbean island nation.
+At least 557 Cuban migrants in all have been picked up at sea by the Coast Guard since the start of the current fiscal year in October, in addition to nearly 7,400 Cubans interdicted during the previous five years, according to the agency.
+Vessel crossings of Haitian migrants have likewise grown more frequent as Caribbean island nation deals with economic and political crises, as well as gang-related kidnappings.
+The Coast Guard said it has intercepted at least 159 Haitian nationals so far this fiscal year.

+Last week, 90 people were repatriated to the Dominican Republic, which shares the island of Hispaniola with Haiti, following rescue and interdiction of three illegal voyages across the Mona Passage near Puerto Rico.
+(Writing and reporting by Steve Gorman in Los Angeles; Additional reporting by Brian Ellsworth in Washington; Editing by David Gregorio and Aurora Ellis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)